archdroid-org/alarm-image-generator/README.md

 ## Usage

-For now only images for the Odroid N2 are generated with plans to add support for the Odroid C4.
-But it should be easy to add support for many other platforms.
-Pull requests with improvements and platforms/ environments additions are welcome.
+So far Odroid N2/N2+ and Odroid C4 images are generated, but it should be easy to add support for many other platforms.
+Pull requests with improvements and platforms/environments additions are welcome.
 The command line options need some refining and improvements, but for now the option that generates the images is working properly.

 To generate a Odroid N2 image you would do: